-The Office of Environment and Heritage (OEH) has been consulting with participants in the sector to better understand the work they do and the challenges they face, and to explore how the services they provide can be more effectively supported into the future.
+The Department of Planning, Industry and Environment (DPIE) has been consulting with participants in the sector to better understand the work they do and the challenges they face, and to explore how the services they provide can be more effectively supported into the future.
 Opportunities to comment on the Strategy closed 12 April 2019

 We prepared a strategy that:

 - outlined the actions we will undertake to strategically support the wildlife rehabilitation sector

 - incorporated actions for the sector already funded through the NSW Koala Strategy, to be augmented by additional funding provided by the Foundation for National Parks and Wildlife

 - outlined a new system of accreditation for wildlife rescue and rehabilitation providers in line with new requirements under the Biodiversity Conservation Act 2016.

 Strategy for the volunteer wildlife rehabilitation sector

 The strategy and supporting documents about the review findings, recommendations and proposed accreditation system are available for download.

 - Strategy document